 January: Basking in the Tropics

-the vast majority of Ruby-throated Hummingbirds are on their wintering grounds in Central America.
+the vast majority of Ruby-throated Hummingbirds are on their wintering grounds in the Southern Hemisphere.
 Hummingbirds aren't the only feisty birds there, so they have to tone it down a bit.
-They are getting fresh new feathers and molting, but they still need to visit visit hundreds of flowers every day.
+They are getting fresh new feathers and molting, but they still need to visit hundreds of flowers every day.
 Hummingbirds burn energy so fast they often eat 1.5 to 3 times their body weight in food per day.
 After hovering over a flower long enough to drink a nectar meal, they zip through the air, snatching tiny insects as they go.

 By February, Rubythroats get a little restless in response to hormonal changes that are triggered by changing length of daylight.
 The first birds start migrating north the end of February.

 In March migration is underway.
 Hummingbirds can't afford to be in too much of a hurry when they return to their breeding range in spring.
 There has to be food all along the way due to their tiny size and high metabolism.
 Hummingbirds follow Yellow-bellied Sapsuckers north because those birds drill holes, called sapsucker wells, in trees each spring.
 These tiny birds cannot survive a day without food, so sap running from the holes is important for Ruby-throated Hummingbirds in early spring.

 In April people on the Gulf Coast start watching for hummingbirds to arrive.
 Males arrive first and establish a territory.
 They look for a place with many flowers and high perches.
 They show off with flight displays, diving, dipping and looping to attract a female to their territory.
 If she likes his display, she will mate with him.
 If not, she moves on to another territory.
 Breeding begins in the southern states where flowers are in full bloom, and where the first egg can be laid as early as the second week in April.
 Hummingbirds don't mate for life; they don't even stay together to raise the babies.